bbli/kaggle_whale_identification/README.md

 ##TODO
 > test if dataloaders just return 1 -> yes
 > check gradient is updating in every for loop
-* optimize code
-* seperate Losses?
+> seperate Losses?
-* log percentage of same label targets
+> log percentage of same label targets
-* create a whole new dataloader, rather than new dataiterator once expire -> to get shuffle
+* nearest neighbors at the end
+    * just use sklearn nearest neighbor?

 * learn data augmentation library -> look at the example on Kaggle
+* look at test set distribution

 * test if having more fully connected layers help
     * perhaps dimension is too high
 * test whether compare pairwise rather than all n^2 is sufficent
 * hypertune margin parameter

-* nearest neighbors at the end
 ## Plan